medavox/articles/Toki Pona Retool.md

 It's hard to find examples that don't reinforce this trope, it turns out.
 People pay much more money for the top floor of a tall building.

-This isn't just toki pona's problem; it's a problem with human thought, probably caused by evolutionary psychological biases: those at the highest point have the best chance of spotting predators.
+This isn't just Toki Pona's problem; it's a problem with human thought, probably caused by evolutionary psychological biases: in pre-history, those at the highest point had the best chance of spotting predators.
+This probably gave those with a genetically-predisposed preference for being higher up, a better chance of survival.

 New Words
 ---------